 There are a variety of legal proceedings pending or threatened against the Company that occur in the normal course of the Company's business, the majority of which relate to environmental assessment, protection and remediation matters.
 Some of these proceedings may result in fines, penalties, judgments or costs being assessed against the Company at some future time.
 The Company's operations are subject to extensive local, state and federal regulations, including the U.S. Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) and the Superfund amendments of 1986 (Superfund) as well as comparable regulations applicable to the Company's foreign locations.
-Over the years, the Company has received requests for information related to or has been named by government authorities as a potentially responsible party (PRP) at a number of sites where cleanup costs have been or may be incurred by the Company under CERCLA and similar state statutes.
-In addition, damages are being claimed against the Company in general liability actions for alleged personal injury or property damage in the case of some disposal and plant sites.
-The Company believes that it has made adequate provisions for the costs it is likely to incur with respect to these sites and claims.
+Over the years, the Company has received requests for information related to or has been named by government authorities as a potentially responsible party at a number of sites where cleanup costs have been or may be incurred by the Company under CERCLA and similar state statutes.
+In addition, the Company is from time to time involved in routine legal proceedings incidental to the conduct of its business, including personal injury, property damage, tax, trade and labor matters.
+The Company believes that it has made adequate provisions for the costs it is likely to incur with respect to these claims.

 In determining the appropriate level of environmental reserves, the Company considers several factors such as information obtained from investigatory studies; changes in the scope of remediation; the interpretation, application and enforcement of laws and regulations; changes in the costs of remediation programs; the development of alternative cleanup technologies and methods; and the relative level of the Company's involvement at various sites for which the Company is allegedly associated.
 The level of annual expenditures for remedial, monitoring and investigatory activities will change in the future as major components of planned remediation activities are completed and the scope, timing and costs of existing activities are changed.
-As of December 31, 2022, the Company estimated a range of possible environmental losses and legal losses of \$32,628,000 to \$56,404,000.
-Within the range of possible environmental losses and legal losses of \$32,628,000 at December 31, 2022 and \$23,127,000 at December 31, 2021.
-This increase primarily reflects revised environmental remediation cost estimates for the Company's Maywood, New Jersey site due to U.S. Environmental Protection Agency (USEPA) work plan approvals and the receipt of third-party contractor bids during the third quarter of 2022.
-Remediation work has commenced at a portion of the Maywood site and the Company anticipates increased cash spending to occur in 2023.
-Although the Company believes that its estimated range of possible environmental losses and legal losses are adequate for contingencies, it is possible due to the uncertainties noted above, that additional reserves could be required in the future.
-During 2022, cash expenditures related to environmental remediation and certain other legal matters approximated \$2,330,000 compared to \$3,461,000 expensed in 2021.
+As of December 31, 2023, the Company estimated a range of possible environmental losses and legal losses of \$20,646,000 to \$49,351,000.
+Within the range of possible environmental losses and legal losses and legal losses, management has currently concluded that no single amount is more likely to occur than any other amounts in the range and, thus, has accrued at the lower end of the range.
+These accruals totaled \$20,646,000 at December 31, 2023 and \$32,628,000 at December 31, 2022.
+Although the Company believes that its estimated range of possible environmental losses and legal losses and its reserves are adequate for contingencies, it is possible due to the uncertainties noted above, that additional reserves could be required in the future.
+During 2023, cash expenditures related to environmental remediation and certain other legal matters approximated \$13,224,000 compared to \$2,330,000 expensed in 2022.
+The majority of the increase in cash expenditures relates to remediation costs at the Company's Maywood, New Jersey site.